Clarkson-Applied-Data-Science/IA637_Beata_Tatenda/README.md

      host: "localhost"
      user: "root"
      password: "your_password_here"
-     database: "ia637_clinicappointment"
+     database: "yourdatabasename"
 4. Run the Application

 Navigate to the project folder and open your terminal: python app.py

 You will see output like:  Running on http://127.0.0.1:5000

-5.Open the Application in the Browser
+5. Open the Application in the Browser

 http://127.0.0.1:5000

 This loads the login page.
 Use any of the preset demo accounts created during initialization.

-6.Using the Application
+6. Using the Application

 Patients can create an account, book appointments, and check in.